GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 # Program {#program}

-All times are in HST local time
+All times are in HST local time.
+All presentations take place in Gather Town.

 **09:00-09:20 Welcome + Introductions** (chair: Greg Walsh)